 - M&M conference has cases presented by well-coached interns and discussed in small group break out sessions with a focus on patient safety and a systems-based approach to improving the quality of care we provide.

 - We have a three-year comprehensive primary care curriculum which occurs weekly before continuity clinic.
 It is a case-based, small group discussion among residents and the continuity clinic attending.
 The cases are on the web and fully referenced.

 - Residents perform a critical review of the literature in their selected area of interest and give an hour presentation of the topic to their peers and faculty in our weekly Advances conference.
 All residents do this once as a PG2 and once as a PG3.
 These evaluated exercises allow every resident to demonstrate that they have the skills for life-long learning.

-- During the PG3 year, all residents will give one conference on a quality improvement project that they selected and performed as part of our Education Innovation Project.
+- During the PG3 year, all residents will give one conference on a quality improvement project that they selected and performed as part of our QI program.
 This faculty-mentored program assures each resident that she or he graduates with the skills needed for life-long clinical performance improvement in patient care outcomes.

 - We have a unique SWIFT (Speed Workshop for Interns and Faculty to Talk about research) program for PG1s to introduce them to our key faculty researchers in the department in a "speed dating" format.